jmcomets/jmcomets.github.io/_posts/2014-09-07-startups-something-to-experience.md

 rather simple: fork, commit and pull-request.
 Nothing new compared to my company's workflow at the time, which was rather comfortable.

-- TODO: add references and links to github issues, be more specific on problems

 ## Bond with your team

 When you're in a large company with many issues and ongoing conflicts, you